How to personalise a baby towel/

 Once I was happy with the design I started to embroider.
 I used a long length of DMC embroidery thread and used 2 strands.
 I then doubled the long length in half (so I was working with 4 strands) That way I could start the embroidery from the front with no knot at the back.

 I worked the embroidery in double running stitch - keeping it really simple!
+There’s a tutorial on how to work a double running stitch here if you need some help.

 I did work the boat sails with the double running stitch outline but it just wasn’t ‘enough’ so I filled them in with a rather messy satin stitch.